 Beyond Meat fattens up as shares more than double in IPO

-Beyond Meat, the purveyor of plant-based burgers and sausages, saw its share price more than double Thursday in its stock market debut.
+The shares of Beyond Meat, the purveyor of plant-based burgers and sausages, more than doubled Thursday in its Nasdaq debut.
 It’s the first pure-play maker of vegan “meat” to go public, according to Renaissance Capital, which researches and tracks IPOs.

 Beyond Meat raised about $240 million selling 9.6 million shares at $25 each.
 Those shares rose 163 percent to close at $65.75.

-The 10-year-old company has attracted celebrity investors like Microsoft co-founder Bill Gates and actor Leonardo DiCaprio and buzz for placing its products in burger joints like Carl’s Jr. It sells to 30,000 grocery stores, restaurants and schools in the U.S., Canada, Italy, the United Kingdom and Israel.
+The 10-year-old company has attracted celebrity investors such as Microsoft co-founder Bill Gates and actor Leonardo DiCaprio and buzz for placing its products in burger joints such as Carl’s Jr. It sells to 30,000 grocery stores, restaurants and schools in the U.S., Canada, Italy, the United Kingdom and Israel.

 Beyond Meat CEO Ethan Brown said the IPO timing is right because the company wants to expand overseas.
 He also wants consumers to be able to buy shares since they have fueled the company’s growth.